18 Tips for a Plastic-free (ish) Kitchen on a Budget

 • Ecoleaf - 100% recycled paper with plastic-free packaging.

-Tip 2 - Use old jars as food storage
+Tip 2 - Repurpose jars for food storage

 Environmental issues with plastic containers

-While plastic storage containers are designed for reuse, it doesn’t change the fact they are made from fossil fuels.
+While plastic storage containers are designed for reuse, it doesn’t change the fact they are made from fossil fuels and we are still buying loads of them.

-Tupperware reported sales of over $1.3 million in 2022, and then there are the cheaper ranges from Amazon and Supermarkets.
+Tupperware reported sales of over $1.3 million in 2022, and the cheaper ranges from Amazon and Supermarkets probably sell more.
+As only 9% of plastic is recycled, we must look for alternatives.

-If you’re in need of more storage for food and drink, consider reusing glass jars.
+If you need more storage for food and drink, consider reusing glass jars.
+You can often find these in charity shops.

 How to use glass jars for storage